 The County will maintain an assigned fund balance for the following purpose(s):

-Pension Stabilization Fund: The value retained in the General Fund’s fund balance for Pension Stabilization will be determined by the CFO, and will be used to offset unanticipated increases in the pension contributions to the Annuity and Benefit Fund, subject to the adoption of the Resolution and the Annual Appropriation Bill.
+Pension Stabilization Fund: The value retained in the General Fund’s fund balance for Pension Stabilization will be determined by the CFO and may be used to offset unanticipated increases in the pension contributions to the Annuity and Benefit Fund, subject to the adoption of the Resolution and the Annual Appropriation Bill.

 The Health Plan Services Reserve: The value retained in the Health Plan Services Reserve will be determined by the CFO in coordination with the CEO of the County’s Health Plan Services provider.
 Reserves may be utilized for health plan expenses when any of the following situations occur: